RanaAsad7007/Binary-Search-and-Linear-Search-Assignment/README.md

 # Binary-Search-and-Linear-Search-Assignment
 Implementation of Binary and Linear Search
 How to Run the Program
-Clone the Repository:
+1.Clone the Repository:

 bash
 git clone https://github.com/your-username/search-algorithms.git
-Navigate to the Project Directory:
+2.Navigate to the Project Directory:

 bash
 cd search-algorithms
-Run the Program:
+3.Run the Program:

 bash
 python search_algorithms.py